paulagual/lab-resolving-git-conflicts/your-code/about-me.md

-    "    # Who am I in Master\n",
+	# Who am I ?

-    "\n",
-    "    * I'm from Mallorca, Spain\n",
+	* I'm from Mallorca, Spain
-    "    * I'm a consultant for a company, and I also own small business of socks\n", "    * My previous experience with technology is with WordPress.
-With data I only have experience with excell\n", "\n",
+	* I'm a consultant for a company, and I also own small business of socks
+	* My previous experience with technology is with WordPress.
+With data I only have experience with excel

-    "    # Why am I here\n",
+	# Why am I here

-    "\n",
-    "    * I have always been interested in programing and the analysis of the data, but never had the oportunity to learn it deeply. \n", "    * I expect to learn the ability to analyse bigs sets of data and forecast the future. \n", "\n",
+	* I have always been interested in programing and the analysis of the data, but never had the opportunity to learn it deeply.
+	* I expect to learn the ability to analyze bigs sets of data and forecast the future.

-    "    # What will I do after the bootcamp?\n",
+	# What will I do after the bootcamp?

-    "\n",
-    "    * I'm not yet sure about what I will do next.
-Maybe I still do consulting freelance or maybe I would look for a job in a company.\n", "    * I'm would like to be able to analyse economic data or marketing data.\n", "    * I would like to be able to change the scope of the consulting "    * I'm doing to one based in data analysis."
+	* I'm not yet sure about what I will do next.
+	* I'm would like to be able to analyze economic data or marketing data.
+	* I would like to be able to change the scope of the consulting.
+	* I'm doing to one based in data analysis.